docker/docs/ee/ucp/admin/install/system-requirements.md

  * 4 vCPUs for manager nodes
  * 25-100GB of free disk space

-Note that Windows container images are typically larger than Linux ones and for this reason, you should consider provisioning more local storage for Windows nodes and for DTR setups that will store Windows container images.
+Note that Windows container images are typically larger than Linux ontainer images.
+For this reason, you should provision more local storage for Windows nodes and for any DTR setups that store Windows container images.

 Also, make sure the nodes are running an [operating system support by Docker EE](https://success.docker.com/Policies/Compatibility_Matrix).